curiousest/curiousest.github.io/_drafts/tabum/1-4-measured-purpose.md

 "Dude...
 I'm sorry this is happening to you.
 It must be pretty overwhelming.
 If that was happening to me, yeah I'd be messed up too."

-Dan paused a moment to absorb the information and empathize with Alex.
+Dan paused for a moment to absorb the information and empathize with Alex.
 Thinking about what mentorship to provide.
 Dan's eyes drifted around the transparent-open office.
 Just about everything was see-through.
 Everything in the building except humans, so Dan could see all the people, on all floors above and below, float-walking about their day.
 A colleague standing in the kitchen six meters away caught his eye.
 Stephan - a Deacon of SRE, on his third coffee of the morning.
 Stephan was looking rough, like caffeine was today's crutch.
 Dan glanced at Stephan's purpose.

 ```
 Purpose of Stephan (from Dan's perspective):

-past minute: "Consume caffiene."
+past minute: "Consume caffeine."
 (0.9 confidence)
 past hour: "Debug faulty system."
 (0.8)
 past day: "Party."
 (0.4)
 past week: